About Virtual Services

 Just wanted to share with you guys that the Telephone Meetings and Online Meetings are a blessing in my life.
 I am visually impaired and have difficulty walking.
 These meetings are a lifesaver and a treasured gift to me.
 Thank you OA.

-OA virtual services consist of telephone and online meetings.
+OA virtual services consist of telephone, online, and non-real-time meetings.
 Using telephone or online technology, OA members from around the world may attend meetings together.
 These meetings take place in “real time” and are fully interactive.
-Also included are OA email groups, commonly called loops, which do not meet in real time.
+Also included are non-real-time-meetings, which do not meet in real time.

 Virtual meetings make recovery from compulsive eating possible for those who are unable to physically attend meetings, and also serve as a valuable program supplement to those who attend face-to-face meetings.